-The NDUS Transfer Agreement was developed to assist students who transfer within the eleven NDUS campuses.
+The NDUS Transfer Agreement was developed to assist students who transfer within the eleven NDUS campuses and tribal colleges in North Dakota.
 Students who have completed the lower division GER at one campus are deemed to have completed them at another.
-Students who have not completed GER prior to transfer will find that their General Education course work taken at one NDUS campus will be acceptable as General Education course work at another, although some redistribution of courses may result.
+Students who have not completed GER prior to transfer will find that their General Education coursework taken at one campus will be acceptable as General Education course work at another, although some redistribution of courses may result.